-Make this healthy, tasty, filling Vegetable-Loaded No Bake Frittata on the stove-top in just 15 minutes without turning on your oven.
+Make this healthy, tasty, filling Vegetable-Loaded No Bake Frittata on the stove-top in just 15 minutes without turning on your oven!
+An easy low-carb breakfast idea!

-I’m always trying to sneak vegetables into breakfast foods.
-I like starting my day off with eating something healthy.
-If the rest of the day doesn’t go according to plan and I don’t get to have a healthy meal later, at least I already had a serving of vegetables and I don’t have to worry about getting scurvy from not getting enough vitamin C. Is that a little extreme?
-Perhaps. 🙂
+I'm always trying to sneak vegetables into breakfast foods because I like starting my day off with eating something healthy.
+If the rest of the day doesn't go according to plan and I don't get to have a healthy meal later, at least I already had a serving of vegetables in the morning!

 Ingredients

-- 2 cups kale leaves (from 1 small bunch of kale)
+• 2 cups kale leaves (torn from 1 small bunch of kale)

-- 1 plum tomato (or other small tomato), sliced
+• 1 plum tomato, sliced (or other small tomato)

 Instructions